Pablo12345678901/bash/README.md

 - dirs with OS names, containing scripts that can be used in production in such OS.

-- a dir called 'scripts_in_dev_or_to_be_tested_before_pushed_to_production' with scripts in development, or previously used scripts on other OS (MacOS, Guix, PureOs and Ubuntu) that therefore need to be tested/adapted before pushed to production.
+- a dir called 'dev' with scripts in development, or previously used scripts on other OS (MacOS, Guix, PureOs and Ubuntu) that therefore need to be tested/adapted before pushed to production.

+- a 'nostalgia' dir containing old scripts that would require too much work to adapt in order to replace the actual ones.
+Kept just for nostalgia of my work done.

 ################################################